mklarqvist/tomahawk/README.md

 ```

 ### `LD` format description
-Tomahawk output `two` data in human-readable `ld` format when invoking `view`.
-The columns are described below:
+Tomahawk can output binary `two` data in the human-readable `ld` format by invoking the `view` command.
+The primary output columns are described below:

 | Column    | Description |
 |----------|-------------|